If you’re considering shipping by truck or trailer, here are 8 things you should know and keep in mind.

 - Determine the value of your item before getting a freight quote.
 A used piece of machinery isn’t necessarily worth what a new one costs to replace it.
 In the eyes of insurance companies, your used machine is valued at what you paid for it.
 A new one can be insured for the replacement cost, but not a used one.

 - There are many variables that determine freight rates – origin and destination, the number of miles involved, size and weight of cargo, and the supply and demand for a certain trailer type.
-All these factors can impact freight costs.
+All of these factors can impact freight costs.